Pierre Huyghe Untilled (Liegender Frauenakt) 2012

 • Not on view

 Untilled (Liegender Frauenakt) is a sculptural collaboration between human and insect.
-Exploring humanity’s ancient and symbiotic relationship with bees, the work marries a concrete sculpture of a liegender Frauenakt (reclining female nude) with a self-generating natural system—a living beehive—that takes the place of the sculpture’s head.
-Untilled makes sly reference to the notion of the “hive mentality” or collective thought process, but it also offers a moving example of human and animal cooperation.
-Buzzing and mutating according to the life cycle of the bee colony, Untilled reimagines the notion of sculpture, transforming it from an inanimate object to be seen into a living organism to be experienced.
+The work marries a concrete sculpture of a liegender Frauenakt (reclining female nude) with a self-generating natural system—a living beehive—that progressively covers the figure’s head.
+Untilled makes sly reference to the concepts of the “hive mentality,” or collective thought process, and self-organization.
+Mutating according to the life cycle of the bee colony and codependent on its environment, Untilled reimagines the notion of sculpture; rather than an inanimate object to be seen, it is a living organism to be experienced.

-Since the early 1990s, Huyghe has been building a body of videos, sculpture, installations, and activities that playfully and poetically investigate the physical and temporal experience of living beings, both human and animal—from bees to dogs to hermit crabs.
-Recreating natural systems, Huyghe both sculpts with nature and joins forces with it, embracing what he identifies as the “rhythms, automatisms . . . accidents and continuous transformations” of natural phenomena, ranging from cloud formations to animal habitats.
-In Huyghe’s work, natural processes are not metaphors for creativity; they are examples of it in its most perfect form.
+Since the early 1990s, Huyghe has created live situations, dynamic environments, objects, and films.
+His work investigates the physical and temporal experience of living beings, both human and animal—from bees to dogs to bacteria—and speculates on beings without life, such as those potentially present in evolving technologies.
+By letting “non-anthropocentric technics and behaviors” shape his work, Huyghe embraces what he identifies as “rhythms, automatisms . . . accidents and continuous changes.”
+For Huyghe, natural processes are not metaphors for creativity; they are examples of it in its most perfect form.

 Medium